rcardin/rcardin.github.io/_posts/2020-03-07-and-monads-for-all-reader-monad.markdown

 ## Conclusions

-In this post we analyzed how dependencies can be declared in functions.
-We begin from the simpliest possible solution and we composed step by step a more elegant and practice solution that is called the `Reader` monad.
-Finally, we shown how the monad can simplify the code through the use of the _for-comprehension_ construct.
+In this post, we analyzed how to declare dependencies in functions.
+We begin from the simplest possible solution, and we composed step by step a more elegant and practice solution that is called the `Reader` monad.
+Finally, we showed how the monad could simplify the code through the use of the _for-comprehension_ construct.

 The code of the `Reader` monad is available on my GitHub, [reader-monad](https://github.com/rcardin/reader-monad).
-I developed also a version of the monad in Kotlin, for the lovers of this emergent programming language, [reader-monad-kotlin](https://github.com/rcardin/reader-monad-kotlin).
+I also developed a version of the monad in Kotlin, for the lovers of this emergent programming language, [reader-monad-kotlin](https://github.com/rcardin/reader-monad-kotlin).

 ## Rerefences